kyma-project/community/concepts/modularization/modularization_overview.md

 Whenever a new module must be installable or registered in the ecosystem, users only have to apply a new ModuleTemplate with the necessary information for generating the module.
 Then, it is available for consumption in every runtime instance registered in the control plane.

-For every new module, Lifecycle Manager tracks the available ModuleTemplates in different release configurations and makes them available in a catalog, which users can browse to see all available modules.
-This catalog is also synchronized into all runtime clusters, so users can enable modules as runtime administrators without needing access to the control plane.
+For every new module, Lifecycle Manager tracks the available ModuleTemplates in different release configurations and makes them available in a catalog, which you can browse to see all available modules.
+This catalog is also synchronized into all runtime clusters, so you can enable modules as runtime administrators without needing access to the control plane.